robotpy/pynetworktables/README.txt

 - Python 2.7 Note

+    NOTE: This is no longer true as of RobotPy sip bindings after 4/1/2013

     pynetworktables will compile and run on Python 2.7 and 3.x, but the SIP bindings it uses treats all strings as unicode, so on python 2.7 you need to pass strings to it in the form of u'String' instead of 'String',